-Ow Does CDM DETERMINE FINANCIAL NEED?
-Our financial aid program is designed to help meet the demonstrated need of our students.
+ow Does CDM Determine Financial Need?
+Our financial aid program is designed to help meet the calculated need of our students.
 "Need" is defined as the difference between anticipated expenses and family financial resources.
 Every application is individually reviewed by a Financial Aid Officer.
 Students with special family circumstances are encouraged to discuss their situation with a Financial Aid Officer.